PavPavv/Node-study-project/README.md

 Added to every controller error log name, arguments which have been passed to the controller function, error message.

 ## Homework 6: JWT authorization and CORS
 Added new packages _cors_ and _jsonwebtoken_ and middle-ware for authentication.
+Implemented authentication with JWT.
+Added new _login_ endpoint and auth middleware.